 \begin{remark}\normalfont(Trade-off between ``Multi-round Privacy Guarantee'' and ``Average Aggregation Cardinality'').
-Theorem \ref{thm:multi-roundsecagg-guarantees} indicates a trade-off between the multi-round privacy guarantee and the average aggregation cardinality since as $T$ increases, $C$ decreases which slows down the convergence rate as we show in Section \ref{subsec:convergence}.
-We illustrate this trade-off in Figure~\ref{fig:trade-off-anayltically}. \end{remark}
+Theorem \ref{thm:multi-roundsecagg-guarantees} indicates a trade-off between the multi-round privacy and the average aggregation cardinality since as $T$ increases, $C$ decreases which slows down the convergence as we show in Sec. \ref{subsec:convergence}.
+We show this trade-off in Fig. ~\ref{fig:trade-off-anayltically}. \end{remark}

 \begin{remark}\normalfont(Necessity of Batch Partitioning (BP)).
 We show that any strategy that satisfies the privacy guarantee in Equation (\ref{eq:def_privacy}) must have a batch partitioning structure, and for given $N,K,T,K\leq N/2$, the largest number of distinct user sets in any strategy is at most ${N/T \choose K/T}$, which is achieved in our design in Section~\ref{sec:Proposed}.
-We provide the proof in Appendix~\ref{app:converse}. \end{remark} \begin{remark}\normalfont (Non-linear Reconstructions of Aggregated Models).
-The privacy criterion in Equation (\ref{eq:def_privacy}) considers linear reconstructions of the aggregated models.
+We provide the proof in Appendix~\ref{app:converse}.

+\end{remark} \begin{remark}\normalfont (Non-linear Reconstructions of Aggregated Models).
+The privacy criterion in Eq. (\ref{eq:def_privacy}) considers linear reconstructions of the aggregated models.
 One may also consider more general non-linear reconstructions.
-Long-term privacy guarantees of batch partitioning hold even under such reconstructions, as the users in the same batch always participate together or not participate at all, the server cannot separate individual models within the same batch even through non-linear operations. \end{remark}
+The long-term privacy guarantees of batch partitioning hold even under such reconstructions as the users in the same batch always participate together or do not participate at all.
+Hence, the server cannot separate individual models within the same batch even through non-linear operations. \end{remark}